 Driving and parking within the CBD

-Often, the most practical option for families traveling into the city is to drive their own car.
+Often, the most practical option for families travelling into the city is to drive their own car.
 This means you can easily bring bicycles, scooters, prams etc. and you don’t have to lug any shopping home on public transport.
-It also means you can leave quickly, without having to wait around for the next bus/train/ferry if things turn pear shaped!
+It also means you can leave quickly, without having to wait around for the next bus/train/ferry if things turn pear-shaped!

-For more information about affordable car parking in the city, particularly when traveling with kids, you can read our detailed article here.
+For more information about affordable car parking in the city, particularly when travelling with kids, you can read our detailed article here.